Jimmy Dykes: Managerial career

 As a manager, he proved more combative and argumentative than he had been as a player, and was often fined and suspended; his 62 ejections were among the all-time top ten when he retired.
 After Ted Lyons replaced him as White Sox manager, Dykes managed two years in the minor leagues with the White Sox' top minor league affiliate, the Hollywood Stars.
 He returned to the majors in 1949 as a coach with the Athletics.
 On May 26, 1950–one month into the season–he was promoted to assistant manager.
 It was also announced Mack would retire after the 1950 season after 50 years at the helm, and Dykes would succeed him for the 1951 season.
 However, Dykes essentially became the A's de facto manager for the remainder of the 1950 season.
 He was given primary responsibility for day-to-day operations, took over as the team's main game-day operator, and split control over most baseball matters with former teammate Mickey Cochrane, who became general manager.
 Although Mack, who by this time was now sole owner of the club, maintained his position as team president, he was now a figurehead.
 Dykes remained as manager until the end of the 1953 season.
 In his three seasons with the Athletics, the team finished 6th, 4th, and 7th, respectively.
 The 1952 season had them finish 79–75 (16 games behind the Yankees).
 It would be the franchise's last .500 season until 1968.

-Dykes was named the Baltimore Orioles' first manager in 1954 after that franchise relocated from St. Louis.
+Dykes was named the Baltimore Orioles' first manager on 11 November 1953, succeeding Marty Marion after the franchise relocated from St. Louis.
+The appointment was made by Arthur Ehlers who had become the Orioles' general manager sixteen days prior after resigning from a similar position with the Athletics.
 In his only season with the team, he went 54–100 — the only 100 loss season in his managerial career.
 Dykes left in a team reorganization which ended with Paul Richards becoming both field and general manager in 1955.
 After 35 years in the American League, Dykes became a coach with the National League's Cincinnati Redlegs, leading them as interim manager for the last 41 games of the 1958 season after Birdie Tebbetts was fired.
 However, he came back to the AL as manager of the Detroit Tigers in 1959.
 The Tigers team had lost 15 of their first 17 games under Bill Norman before being fired one month into the season at which Dykes was hired.
 His 1959 team went 74–63 (while finishing 76–78 overall), good for 4th place and 18 games behind his old White Sox team.
 He managed them to a 44–52 record in 1960.
 At that point, Frank Lane, then general manager of the Cleveland Indians and famous for his numerous transactions, sent Joe Gordon to Detroit and brought Dykes to Cleveland in a rare trade of managers.
 Dykes managed the Indians from 1960–1961.
 His teams went 26–32 and 77–83.